cmhe/meta-readonly-rootfs-overlay/README.md

-This README file contains information on the contents of the readonly-rootfs-overlay layer.
+This README.md file contains information on the contents of the readonly-rootfs-overlay layer.

 Please see the corresponding sections below for details.